meker12/commerce-channels.en/help/amazon-channel/install.md

 1. Use the name and version information to update the services connector entry in your `composer.json` file.

-   -  Add the extension's name and version to your composer.json file.
+   -  Add the extension's name and version to your `composer.json` file.

-   -  Navigate to your Commerce project directory and update your composer.json file.
+   -  Navigate to your [!DNL Commerce] project directory and update your `composer.json` file.

      ```bash
      composer require magento/services-connector:~1.0.3